Materials and Supplies

 Plastic container for water, brushes on the folded hand towel, paper towels nearby for blotting and cleaning up.
 I’m right handed, so these items are on the right, and my computer screen to view the reference photo is on the left.

 I hope this information is helpful to you as you choose materials that work best for your needs.

-If you have any questions,contact Rebecca at [email protected] She will be happy to assist!
+If you have any questions, contact me, Rebecca Rhodes at [email protected] I am happy to assist!